Lo-GR/ageCalculator/README.md

 * **npm**

 ## _Description_
 This is business logic to be used to make a web application that will take a users inputted age and average life expectancy and provide comparisons to planets solar years and what life expectancy would be on respective planets.
+A sample

 This is a practice project for practicing TDD, jest, npm, ES6 features such as classes and template literals, and webpacks for a class at Epicodus.